wso2/docs-mi/en/docs/develop/creating-artifacts/data-services/securing-data-services.md

 Be sure to [configure a user store]({{base_path}}/install-and-setup/setup/user-stores/setting-up-a-userstore/) for the Micro Integrator and add the required users and roles.

-## Step 1: Creating a registry resource module and a security policy as a registry resource
+## Step 1: Create a registry resource module and a security policy as a registry resource

 Registry artifacts (such as security policy files) should be stored in a **Registry Resource** module.
 Follow the steps given below to create a